 Pain on the Outside of the Knee

-Pain on the outside of the knee often times is referred to as lateral knee pain.
-It can caused by an injury or repetitive activity.
+Pain on the outside of the knee oftentimes is referred to as lateral knee pain.
+It can be caused by an injury or repetitive activity.
 The pain can be intermittent or constant.
-There are many causes of lateral knee pain which include osteoarthritis, meniscus injuries, ligament laxity and iliotibial band dysfunction.
+There are many causes of lateral knee pain which include osteoarthritis, meniscus injuries, ligament laxity, and iliotibial band dysfunction.

 Pain on the Inside of the Knee

 Pain localized on the inside of the knee is quite common.
 It can be constant or intermittent.
-Often often it occurs at or slightly below the joint line.
-Common causes of medial knee pain include osteoarthritis, medial meniscus injury and inflammation of the low leg tendons.
-The later is called pes anserine bursitis.
+Often it occurs at or slightly below the joint line.
+Common causes of medial knee pain include osteoarthritis, medial meniscus injury, and inflammation of the low leg tendons.
+The latter is called pes anserine bursitis.

 Loss of Strength